OxalisCommunity/oxalis/README.md

 ---
 # Upcoming changes
+NOTE: Please do Not use snapshot version of project as major refactoring is going on.
 * Organizational changes to project - GroupID, Package name refactoring etc.
 * Addition of new approved ICD values
 * Change in default lookup behavior to CNAME (as per Peppol SML specification)